camunda-community-hub/micronaut-camunda-external-client/README.md

 ## Supported JDKs

-We officially support the following JDKs:
+The current releases are built with Micronaut 4 and therefore we officially support the following JDKs:
+* JDK 17 (LTS)

+The lastest release supporting Micronaut 3 is 2.13.0 which supports the following JDKs:
 * JDK 8 (LTS)
 * JDK 11 (LTS)
 * JDK 17 (LTS)